billpg/HashBack/README.md

 - *Rounds* - 99.
 - *Output* - 256 bits.

+The HMAC key is derived in this way (instead of allowing the Initiator to provide the HMAC key directly in hex) to avoid the possibility of the Issuer's API from being exploited as an HMAC-on-demand service.
+The Initator specifies at least 256 bits of key material, but is prevented from selecting the actual HMAC key by using PBKDF2 with both a salt that's has been set in advance and that the Issuer has the option to add their own bytes into the mix.

 The inclusion of the fixed salt is to ensure the derived key could only be found by reading this document.
-The use of PBKDF2 itself is to make it difficult to construct a selected key.
-It is belived that single round of hashing would be sufficient, given the input should already represent 256 bits of cryptographic quality randomness, but 99 rounds ups the burden a little.
+If someone were to set up an HMAC-on-demand service and coincidentally picked the same JSON property names as used in this exchange, it could not be used in a CRTE exchange unless it also knew about this fixed-in-advance salt and applied it to each request without being asked to.

 That 120 character string as generated from running PBKDF2 over some text and coverting the bytes into capital letters.
 You are welcome to inspect the code that produced the salt string and confirm it produced the same string when you run it.
 See https://github.com/billpg/CrossRequestTokenExchange/blob/8affb2b87496c73d0f40511ba35ab1e1cac2ca6d/UpdateReadme/GenFixedSalt.cs